vapor/toolbox/README.md

 > [!TIP]
 > If you want to skip the questions, you can pass the `-n` flag to the command and automatically answer "no" to all questions.

 Once the command finishes, you will have a new folder in the current directory containing the project.

-> [!TIP]
-> If you want to create the project in a specific folder, you can pass the `--output` flag to the command with the path to the folder.
+If you want to create the project in a specific folder, you can pass the `--output` flag to the command with the path to the folder.

 By default, a Git repository is initialized in the project folder and a commit is made with the initial project structure.

-> [!TIP]
-> If you don't want to initialize a Git repository, you can pass the `--no-git` flag to the command.
+If you don't want to initialize a Git repository, you can pass the `--no-git` flag to the command.
 If you just want to skip the initial commit, but still want a Git repo, pass the `--no-commit` flag.

 To show help information for the Toolbox, run: